siduction/sidu-manual/data/en/0520-lamp-start_en.md

 ### Install PHP

-To install the PHP scripting language, simply issue the command:
+To install the PHP scripting language, simply enter the command:

 ~~~
 # apt install php